Report a problem

 How often is data updated for Canada?

-Weather data for all cities in Canada is updated every 3 hours from the Open-Meteo service based on real observations.
+Weather data for all cities in Canada is updated several times a day from the Open-Meteo service based on real observations.

 🇨🇦 Canada — fuel prices